 Example 2.2.
-In Example 1.7, we described the hyperbolic structure on the figureeight knot complement that was obtained by gluing two ideal tetrahedra together.
+In Example 1.7, we described the hyperbolic structure on the figureeight knot complement that was obtained by gluing two regular ideal tetrahedra together.
 Place a horoball about each of the ideal vertices of each ideal tetrahedron.
 This is a Euclidean ball in the Poincaré ball model; we choose these balls to be disjoint and all to have the same Euclidean size.
 The intersection of these horoballs with the ideal tetrahedra patches together to form a cusp.
 The boundary of the cusp consists of eight Euclidean triangles that are glued together as shown in Figure 5, forming a Euclidean torus.
+The inverse image of the cusp in hyperbolic 3-space is a union of horoballs with disjoint interiors.
+These horoballs, viewed from ∞ in the upper half-space model, are shown in Figure 6.
+That figure was produced using the program SnapPy [9].